vk3105/DaaT-and-TaaT/README.md

 # DaaT-and-TaaT
-DaaT and TaaT implementation : CSE 535 Information Retrieval
+DaaT(Document at a time) and TaaT(Term at a time) implementation : CSE 535 Information Retrieval